-Acute bacterial rhinosinusitis, severe infection requiring hospitalization: IV: 2 g every 4 to 6 hours for 5 to 7 days (Chow 2012)
+Acute bacterial rhinosinusitis, severe infection requiring hospitalization (off-label use): IV: 2 g every 4 to 6 hours for 5 to 7 days (IDSA [Chow 2012])

-Bite wounds (animal) (off-label use): IV: 1 to 2 g every 6 to 8 hours in combination with clindamycin or metronidazole for anaerobic coverage (IDSA [Stevens 2014])
+Bite wound (animal) (off-label use): IV: 1 to 2 g every 6 to 8 hours in combination with clindamycin or metronidazole for anaerobic coverage (IDSA [Stevens 2014])

-Brain abscess, meningitis: IV: 2 g every 4 to 6 hours in combination with other antimicrobial therapy as warranted (Kowlessar 2006; Tunkel 2004)
+Brain abscess (empiric treatment): IV: 2 g every 4 to 6 hours in combination with other antimicrobial therapy as warranted (eg, metronidazole) (Arlotti 2010; Brouwer 2014; Kowlessar 2006)

 Cesarean section: IM, IV: 1 g IV as soon as the umbilical cord is clamped, then 1 g IV or IM at 6 and 12 hours after the first dose

-Gonorrhea, disseminated infections (arthritis and arthritis-dermatitis syndrome) (alternative to preferred therapy) (off-label use): IV: 1 g every 8 hours in combination with azithromycin.
+Gonorrhea, disseminated infections (arthritis and arthritis-dermatitis syndrome) (alternative agent) (off-label use): IV: 1 g every 8 hours in combination with azithromycin.
 Continue for 24 to 48 hours after improvement begins, then switch to oral therapy guided by antimicrobial susceptibility testing.
 Total duration of therapy at least 7 days (CDC [Workowski 2015])